volodia99/nonos/docs/api.md

 # Programmatic usage (API)

-The core class of nonos is `GasDataSet` that you need to import from `nonos.api`, which takes the form:
+The core class of nonos is `GasDataSet` that you need to import from `nonos.api`. `GasDataSet` takes the form:

 ```python
 ds = GasDataset(